 Drive to Red Mountain for the world’s largest cat-skiing operation

 From Spokane, you’ll drive along US 395 S for about 2.5 hours.
-The Kootenay Rockies will appear larger and larger in the distance until suddenly you’ve arrived in this powder-lover’s paradise.
+The Kootenay Rockies will appear larger and larger in the distance until suddenly you’ve arrived in this powder lover’s paradise.
 Red Mountain’s 2,912-foot vertical drop is full of playful terrain nuggets and untracked, consistent fall-line skiing, but snowcat operator Big Red Cats is truly where the resort derives its renown.
 Start the trip out with a bang, and book a day or two with Big Red Cats to experience their powder-filled 19,300-acre tenure.
 If you’ve hesitated when booking a cat-skiing trip in the past because you thought you weren’t experienced enough, think again.
-Big Red Cats prides itself on being the only cat-skiing operator in British Columbia to run trips for intermediate, advanced and expert skiers or snowboarders.
-Call or chat now to book your Big Red Cats trip.
+Big Red Cats prides itself on being the only cat-skiing operator in British Columbia to run trips for intermediate, advanced, and expert skiers or snowboarders.

 Drive to Whitewater for some seriously deep snow